kiboschool/course-frontend-web-dev/src/lessons/javascript-review/events/what-is-an-event.md

 # What is an Event

-In the context of web development, interaction and responsiveness are key elements of a compelling user experience.
-JavaScript events form the backbone of this interactive web by enabling your application to respond to user actions in real time.
+In the context of web development, interaction, and responsiveness are key elements of a compelling user experience.
+JavaScript events form the backbone of this interactive web by enabling your application to respond to user actions in real-time.
 This article explains why JavaScript events are crucial in web development and provides a few basic examples to illustrate their usage.

 ---